Sustainability

 All the Buzz: New Tiny Tenants at ESRT! | ESRT

-It’s official – ESRT welcomed its tiniest tenants!
+It’s official – ESRT welcomed its tiniest tenants to all buildings in its Manhattan portfolio!

-Empire State Realty Trust installed four honeybee hives at four different buildings in its New York City portfolio – including at the world-famous Empire State Building – as part of its continued sustainability initiatives.
+Empire State Realty Trust installed honeybee hives at all buildings in its Manhattan portfolio – including at the world-famous Empire State Building – as part of its continued sustainability initiatives.
 The installation and maintenance are in partnership with Alvéole, an urban beekeeping company.

 Why honeybees?